euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForCordova/GettingStarted.md

 To integrate Workspace ONE SDKs into an existing Apache cordova app follow described steps.

 ### Requirements
+* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
-* Visual Studio Code and Android Studio
+* Visual Studio Code
 * VMware Workspace One SDK Plugin for Apache Cordova from npm.
 * Android test device running Lollipop and above.
 * Intelligent Hub for Android from Google Playstore.